ljw1004/csharpspec/csharp/types.md

 Since a type parameter can be instantiated with many different actual type arguments, type parameters have slightly different operations and restrictions than other types.
 These include:

-*  A type parameter cannot be used directly to declare a base class (§10.2.4) or interface (§13.1.3).
+*  A type parameter cannot be used directly to declare a base class ([Base class](classes.md#base-class)) or interface ([Variant type parameter lists](interfaces.md#variant-type-parameter-lists)).
 *  The rules for member lookup on type parameters depend on the constraints, if any, applied to the type parameter.
-They are detailed in §7.4.
+They are detailed in [Member lookup](expressions.md#member-lookup).
 *  The available conversions for a type parameter depend on the constraints, if any, applied to the type parameter.
-They are detailed in §6.1.10 and §6.2.6.
+They are detailed in [Implicit conversions involving type parameters](conversions.md#implicit-conversions-involving-type-parameters) and [Explicit dynamic conversions](conversions.md#explicit-dynamic-conversions).
-*  The literal `null` cannot be converted to a type given by a type parameter, except if the type parameter is known to be a reference type (§6.1.10).
-However, a `default` expression (§7.6.13) can be used instead.
-In addition, a value with a type given by a type parameter can be compared with `null` using `==` and `!=` (§7.10.6) unless the type parameter has the value type constraint.
+*  The literal `null` cannot be converted to a type given by a type parameter, except if the type parameter is known to be a reference type ([Implicit conversions involving type parameters](conversions.md#implicit-conversions-involving-type-parameters)).
+However, a `default` expression ([Default value expressions](expressions.md#default-value-expressions)) can be used instead.
+In addition, a value with a type given by a type parameter can be compared with `null` using `==` and `!=` ([Reference type equality operators](expressions.md#reference-type-equality-operators)) unless the type parameter has the value type constraint.
-*  A `new` expression (§7.6.10.1) can only be used with a type parameter if the type parameter is constrained by a *constructor_constraint* or the value type constraint (§10.1.5).
+*  A `new` expression ([Object creation expressions](expressions.md#object-creation-expressions)) can only be used with a type parameter if the type parameter is constrained by a *constructor_constraint* or the value type constraint ([Type parameter constraints](classes.md#type-parameter-constraints)).
 *  A type parameter cannot be used anywhere within an attribute.
-*  A type parameter cannot be used in a member access (§7.6.4) or type name (§3.8) to identify a static member or a nested type.
+*  A type parameter cannot be used in a member access ([Member access](expressions.md#member-access)) or type name ([Namespace and type names](basic-concepts.md#namespace-and-type-names)) to identify a static member or a nested type.
-*  In unsafe code, a type parameter cannot be used as an *unmanaged_type* (§18.2).
+*  In unsafe code, a type parameter cannot be used as an *unmanaged_type* ([Pointer types](unsafe-code.md#pointer-types)).

 As a type, type parameters are purely a compile-time construct.
 At run-time, each type parameter is bound to a run-time type that was specified by supplying a type argument to the generic type declaration.
-Thus, the type of a variable declared with a type parameter will, at run-time, be a closed constructed type (§4.4.2).
+Thus, the type of a variable declared with a type parameter will, at run-time, be a closed constructed type ([Open and closed types](types.md#open-and-closed-types)).
 The run-time execution of all statements and expressions involving type parameters uses the actual type that was supplied as the type argument for that parameter.

 ## Expression tree types